ooshhub/r20customCompendium/README.md

 - Full extension script injection will be attempted when a character sheet is popped out.
 This results in a pop-up after the 30 second timeout expires.
 Fix should be reasonably straight-forward.
 - Any crash in the Dialog scripts will disable the button functionality.
 There's a fallback script outside the dialog scope, so the X close button in the top right should still destroy the frame.
 My limited coding ability means this will probably remain as the solution to Dialog errors, unless the fallback fails.
 - Tooltip on the top-most item in the table can be cut off.
 This is going to require some rejigging of the HTML in a way that doesn't break the full frame layout.
 I've spent enough time wrestling with CSS for now, but will get to it.
+- The resize handle in the bottom-right of the main UI doesn't display in Chrome.
+Unsure why, or how to fix.

 ## Issues
 - There are a few places in the code where I've used an async timeout function to prevent errors from happening.
 I'll try to find better ways of awaiting Roll20 functions that don't rely on this, as long lag times could lead to errors.